BigCommerce Holdings Inc. (BIGC) Beta Value: Understanding the Market Risk

 BofA Securities gave a rating of “Neutral” to BIGC, setting the target price at $11 in the report published on January 04th of the current year.

-Volatility was left at 5.64%, however, over the last 30 days, the volatility rate increased by 6.01%, as shares sank -27.15% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.29% lower at present.
+Volatility was left at 6.11%, however, over the last 30 days, the volatility rate increased by 7.02%, as shares sank -19.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +23.61% upper at present.

-During the last 5 trading sessions, BIGC fell by -18.38%, which changed the moving average for the period of 200-days by -44.14% in comparison to the 20-day moving average, which settled at $11.56.
-In addition, BigCommerce Holdings Inc. saw 4.69% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BIGC rose by +13.88%, which changed the moving average for the period of 200-days by -41.13% in comparison to the 20-day moving average, which settled at $10.88.
+In addition, BigCommerce Holdings Inc. saw 19.22% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BIGC starting from Kaloustian Robert, who sale 3,672 shares at the price of $10.56 back on Jan 17.
-After this action, Kaloustian Robert now owns 47,001 shares of BigCommerce Holdings Inc., valued at $38,759 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BIGC starting from Bellm Brent, who sale 8,062 shares at the price of $9.04 back on Mar 01.
+After this action, Bellm Brent now owns 530,161 shares of BigCommerce Holdings Inc., valued at $72,861 using the latest closing price.

-EGGERTON LISA, the Chief Marketing Officer of BigCommerce Holdings Inc., sale 13,911 shares at $17.08 during a trade that took place back on Sep 12, which means that EGGERTON LISA is holding 103,447 shares at $237,615 based on the most recent closing price.
+Klein Russell Scott, the Chief Commercial Officer of BigCommerce Holdings Inc., sale 3,183 shares at $9.04 during a trade that took place back on Mar 01, which means that Klein Russell Scott is holding 320,492 shares at $28,767 based on the most recent closing price.

 Stock Fundamentals for BIGC